flyconnectome/2023neckconnective/README.md

 # 2023neckconnective

-This repository collates the annotations and example code for Stürner and Brooks et al. [Comparative connectomics of the descending and ascending neurons of the Drosophila nervous system: stereotypy and sexual dimorphism](https://doi.org/10.1101/2024.06.04.596633), which combines FAFB, FANC and MANC neck connective neurons.
+This repository collates the annotations and example code for Stürner and Brooks et al. [Comparative connectomics of the descending and ascending neurons of the Drosophila nervous system: stereotypy and sexual dimorphism](https://doi.org/10.1101/2024.06.04.596633), which combines FAFB, FANC and MANC neurons that run through the neck.
 The annotation data will be available to download here and have also been contributed to the portals for the three distinct datasets:

 -   <https://codex.flywire.ai> for FAFB